CRosero/aml-project-gpc/README.md

 PyTorch implementation of the algorithm implemented for the final project of the course "Advanced Machine Learning".

-The assignment of the project, filled with the results got, can be consulted [here](Assignement.pdf).
+The assignment of the project, filled with the results got, can be consulted [here](Assignement.pdf), while [here](Report.pdf) can be found the detailed report of the project.

 *Requirements*: pytorch 0.4.1, python 3.6, torchinfo.